Title: Chair and Associate Professor of Computer Science

 Dr. Stephen B. Rainwater is Chair and Associate Professor of Computer Science at the

 University of Texas at Tyler.
-His professional career spans more than forty years as an educator in computer science and mathematics at the postsecondary level; the last thirty-nine years as a faculty member at UT Tyler.
-Over the course of this time,
+His professional career spans more than four decades as an educator in computer science and mathematics at the postsecondary level; the last forty years as a faculty member at UT Tyler.
+Over the course of this time, he

 Dr. Rainwater's professional leadership has included service as President of the Texas Computer Education Association, Computer Science Representative on the Board of Directors of the International Society for Technology in Education, President of ISTE Computer Science Network, President of the East Texas Council of Teachers of Mathematics, program co-chair of the 1988 NCTM Southwestern Regional Conference, and mathematics section chair of the Texas Academy of Science.
 His professional organization affiliations include ISTE, ISTE Computer Science Network, ACM, ACM-SIGCSE, CSTA, CS4TX, NCWIT, TCEA, TCEA CS/TA-SIG, and Phi Delta Kappa.

-At UT Tyler, he has served as President of the Faculty Senate and is campus director/PI of the NSF-funded undergraduate research grant program (LSAMP) which endeavors to increase the number of students from underrepresented populations pursuing graduate degrees in STEM fields.
+At UT Tyler, he has served as President of the Faculty Senate and since 1992 has been the campus director/PI of an NSF-funded undergraduate research grant program (LSAMP) which endeavors to increase the number of students from underrepresented populations pursuing graduate degrees in STEM fields.
 In 2006, Dr. Rainwater was recognized with the UT System Chancellor's Council Outstanding Teaching Award.
 In 2011, he received the US President's Volunteer Service Award for his work in computing education.
 From 2008 to 2015, he held appointment as the Lecil and Barbara Chandler Professor of Computer Science.
 Dr. Rainwater has published over twenty-five articles in refereed journals and conference proceedings as well as thirty-five presentations at academic conferences.

 Dr. Rainwater earned a doctorate in education from Texas A&M University-Commerce as well as graduate degrees in computer science and mathematics.
 His doctoral dissertation researched the predictive effects of community college student characteristics on academic achievement in computer science at the university level.